 3.7 Procedural Learning Measures: In order to compare our results with the findings from previous studies, we propose an examination of common procedural learning tasks (see Table 2).
 These tasks are regarded as involving procedural learning in the sense that performance on these tasks relies on common features that indicate the involvement of procedural learning (e.g., resistance to dual task interference, sensitivity to feedback delay) or that involve the procedural memory system based on neuroimaging and patient studies (e.g., patients who have a medial temporal lobe/procedural memory dysfunction).
 As procedural learning tasks involve a mixture of procedural and declarative processes, we have chosen versions of each task that are most likely to tap the procedural memory system (e.g., probabilistic sequences, immediate feedback, or tasks that penalize accuracy when explicit strategies are used).
 We also chose tasks that can be administered online.
 Each task will be completed in a separate one training online session completed via Gorilla [76].
 For all procedural learning tasks described here, a study team member, watching live via videoconference, will supervise participants' performance.
-For each one of the tasks described above we will also obtain pilot data collected in person on neurotypicals that will be compared to the online data to ensure successful adaptation of each one of the tasks to online testing settings.
-Co-PI Holt accumulated ample experience in conducting experiments via online platforms.
+For each of the tasks described above we will also obtain pilot data, collected in person from neurotypicals, that will be compared to the online data to ensure successful adaptation of the tasks to online testing settings.
+Co-PI Holt has accumulated ample experience in conducting experiments via online platforms.

 Table 2- procedural learning measures